ryanartecona/RAFlipReplaceSegue/README.md

 A simple way to alternate between UIViewControllers in a UINavigationController stack, via a storyboard-compatible custom segue.
 (Also compatible with view controllers outside a navigation controller stack)

+Based mostly on an example provided by [jrwren](http://jrwren.wrenfam.com/blog/2012/02/01/storyboard-custom-segue-for-custom-pushviewcontroller-animation/).

 ### Usage

 Usage in code is the same as for any other segue.
 To use with storyboards,

  1. Drag a new view controller into the storyboard, if necessary.
  2. Control-drag to wire up a segue as usual.
- 3. In the inspector panel for the segue, choose `Custom` as the segue's type, and type `RAFlipReplaceSegue` as the segue's custom class.
+ 3. In the inspector panel for the segue, choose `Custom` as the segue's style, and type `RAFlipReplaceSegue` as the segue's custom class.

 Done!